spiffe/tornjak/docs/auth/keycloak/keycloak-upstream-IAMs-conf.md

 ![Google Cloud Console](diagrams/google-cloud-console.png)
 - Go to `APIs & Services` -> `OAuth consent screen` tab on left hand side and select `External` user type consent screen to create a new consent screen.
 - After creating the consent screen, go to `Credentials` tab on left hand side, click on `CREATE CREDENTIALS` and select `OAuth Client ID`.
 For `Application type` select `Web application`.
 Give it a client name, for `Authorized redirect URIs` use the Redirect URI in your keycloak console.
-- Once you click create note your client id and client secret.
+- Once you click create note your `Client id` and `Client secret`.
+This is what you will use to configure upstream IAM on keycloak.
 ![Google Cloud Credentials](diagrams/google-cloud-credentials.png)
 </details>
 <details><summary><b> Setup Openshift as an Upstream Identity Provider </b></summary>